 IIT Faculty Member John Zasadzinski Elected Fellow of the American Physical Society

 The APS Fellowship program recognizes members who have made advances in knowledge through original research and publication.
-Each year, no more than one-half of one percent of the current membership of the Society is recognized by their peers for election to the status of Fellow in the American Physical Society.
-Presentation of the fellowship will be done at the APS annual meeting.
+Each year, no more than one-half of one percent of the current membership of the Society is recognized by their peers for election to the status of Fellow in The American Physical Society.
+Presentation of the fellowship was performed at the fall 2010 APS annual meeting.

 Zasadzinski has also been recognized for excellence in teaching, being voted by students as one of the top ten teachers at IIT in 2009 and receiving the Lewis College Junior Faculty teaching award in 1986.

 Zasadzinski earned a bachelor's degree in physics and mathematics from Illinois Benedictine University in Lisle, Ill. and a Ph.D. in physics from Iowa State University.

 For more information about the American Physical Society, please visit www.aps.org.